-This course is designed to cover general physics using college algebra and basic trigonometry.
-Specific topics include wave motion, sound, light, optics, electrostatics, circuits, magnetism, and modern physics.
+This continuation course is designed to cover general physics using college algebra and basic trigonometry.
+Specific topics include wave mechanics, electromagnetism, light, and optics.
+The contributions of physics to modern technology and society are considered.
 Laboratory is required.
 Core Area III.
 ASCI.
 Code A. (Sp, Su)

-PHY 213S General Physics with Calculus I. 4 hrs.
-(3-2)

-PREREQUISITE: MTH 125S or permission
+PHY 213S General Physics I - Calculus Based.
+4 hrs.
+(3-2) PREREQUISITE: MTH 125S

-This course provides a calculus-based treatment of the principle subdivisions of classical physics: mechanics and energy, including thermodynamics.
+This course is the first course in a two-part sequence of the calculus-based study of classical physics.
+Topics include kinematics, Newtonian Mechanics, the conservation of momentum and energy, and thermodynamics.
 Laboratory is required.
 Core Area III.
 ASCI.
 Code A. (F, Sp, Su)

-PHY 214S General Physics with Calculus II.
+PHY 214S General Physics II - Calculus Based.
 4 hrs.
 (3-2)